 4. Take a trip to Our Lady of the Rocks

-A visit that can be done any time of the year, the Our Lady of the Rocks is Kotor’s best attractions.
+A visit that can be done any time of the year, the Our Lady of the Rocks is one of the must-sees in Montenegro and it’s a quick trip from Kotor.
 It is located on an islet in the middle of the Bay of Kotor, and accessible via a quick boat ride.

 This place offers stunning views of the bay plus a peek into local history and legend.
 It is said that the islet was formed by local fishermen who placed a rock at the bottom after every bountiful voyage.